roselynmainali/roselynmainali.github.io/README.md

 I will be posting blogs on my GitHub pages where I solve various mathematical problems using R!

-My fist blog: <a href="https://roselynmainali.github.io/Monty-Hall-Problem.html">how to solve Monty Hall problem with R</a>
+My fist blog: <a href="https://roselynmainali.github.io/Monty-Hall-Problem.html">How to solve the Monty Hall Problem in 5 minutes using R</a>